aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

 	eci:end column index of cell range
 ```

--  Get array for highlight for cell range
+-  Get array for highlight for cell range in the active worksheet
 ```javascript
 xs.sheet.getHighlightRanges()
 ```

--  Set cell range to invers highlight
+-  Set cell range to invers highlight in the active worksheet
 ```javascript
 xs.sheet.setHighlightInverseRange(sri,sci,eri,eci)
     // the parameters are: